-14.8 Large scale commercial developments (above 5,000m2) will be required to consider how the needs of their workers and visitors will be met for social and leisure facilities.
-If the need cannot be met through existing or additional on-site facilities this could mean off site contributions to address the impact on facilities is necessary and will be sought.
+14.8 Large scale commercial developments (above 5,000m) will be required to consider how the needs of their workers and visitors will be met for social and leisure facilities.
+If the need cannot be met through existing provision on-site, within the surrounding, or through additional on-site provision, this could require an off-site contribution to be sought to address the impact.